joshuaeduque/T6Injector/README.md

 # T6Injector
 Command line utility for compiling and injecting T6 GSC scripts.
+It's currently in an early state.

 ## Purpose
 I've found tools like Target Manager, Control Console API, and GSC Studio are becoming